marmelab/coPostgresQuery/README.md

 ##Introduction
-The library can be divided in two part:
+The library can be divided in two parts:
-The query helper (insertOne, selectOne, etc..) that allow to generate sql, and the corresponding parameter.
+ - The query helpers (insertOne, selectOne, etc..) that allows to generate sql, and the corresponding parameters.
-And PgPool, that allows to connect to the postgres database and execute query.
+ - PgPool, that allows to connect to the postgres database and execute query.

-##query helper
+##Query helper
 Each query helper takes the form:
 ```js
 query(...config)(...parameters);
 ```
-On the first call it receive it's configuration, eg, the table name, field name, etc...
+On the first call it receives its configuration, eg, the table name, field name, etc...
 At this step, the returned function is also configurable.
 For example:
 ```js